ATClare/ATClare.github.io/_pages/about.md

 Welcome!
 Here I am hoping to share a little bit about myself, the fantastic people I work with and what we work on.

 I am a Professor at the University of British Columbia, Canada, having worked for 15 years in manufacturing research in both academia and industry.
 I have secured funding for research from numerous sources (research councils and industrial partners) and my research has led to the formation of two spin out companies and numerous exploited patents.
-I have published over 200 papers in leading international and peer reviewed journals and hold several patents.
-I serve as Editor-in-Chief of Additive Manufacturing.
+I have published over 200 papers in leading international and peer reviewed journals on a wide array of topics including manufacturing technology, additive manufacturing, materials engineering and electrophysical processes.
+I serve as Editor-in-Chief of <a href='https://www.sciencedirect.com/journal/additive-manufacturing'>Additive Manufacturing</a>.

 I have taught across a number of topics including manufacturing processes, additive manufacturing, design and materials processing.